zhangxqs08/binary-image-classifier/README.md

 # binary-image-classifier
-This is a image classifier to detect hotdogs.
+This is a binary classifier to detect human faces from images.